jenkinsci/blueocean-plugin/blueocean-rest/README.md

 # Usage

-## Run embedded-driver
+## Run BlueOcean plugin

-    cd embedded-driver
+    cd bluecoean-plugin
     mvn hpi:run

-This will launch jenkins with BO plugin.
+This will launch jenkins with BlueOcean plugin.

 BlueOcean UI is available at: